ePages-de/epages-devportal/beyond-essence/inventory/links.md

 Jump to images
 ```

-Exception: When referring to the Help center, we currently use whole sentences as a link that also contain a period at the end.
+Exception: When referring to the Help center, we currently display whole sentences as a link that also contain a period at the end.

 ```
 Further information is available in the Help center.